Kyle-Verhoog/python-colouredlogs/docs/index.rst

-coloredlogs: Colored terminal output for Python's logging module
+colouredlogs: Coloured terminal output for Python's logging module
 ================================================================

-Welcome to the documentation of `coloredlogs` version |release|!
+Welcome to the documentation of `colouredlogs` version |release|!
 The following sections are available:

 .. contents::